 Many previous Michigan State University Extension articles have talked about feed inventory planning and management, including one I wrote in Oct.
 2011.
 One item that is easily overlooked in inventory planning and management is continuing to assess forage resources as the year progresses.

-Once they begin feeding 2013 corn silage, producers should begin to track actual feed disappearance and compare that to the rations being fed on the farm.
-These early and regular check-ups will allow ration changes to ensure that we feed a more consistent ration while also maintaining an adequate supply to last us 2-4 months past the next harvest.
+Early on in feeding 2013 corn silage, producers should begin to track actual feed disappearance and compare that to the rations being fed on the farm.
+Early and regular tracking will allow ration changes to ensure that we feed a more consistent ration while also maintaining an adequate supply to last us 2-4 months past the next harvest.

 Measuring how much feed disappears (or is used up) over time can be achieved very simply in bunkers, bags and silos.
 On covered bunkers measuring the length of the bunker monthly will allow for determination of forage usage.
 On bags, producers can follow the same method as used on bunkers, and often times they have a great “writing pad” with another bag sitting next to the one they are feeding from.
 Finally, counting doors in a silo and looking at capacity charts that take into effect moisture can help calculate forage usage out of silos.